To me, technology is the future of travel and the future of travel is technology.

 It is hard for me to picture the future of travel because I can barely imagine what it was like traveling in the past.
 Months long boat travel, inability to communicate with friends and loved ones (except by Morris code), telegram or snail mail, massive cruise ships and trains powered by coal and steam, having to take weeks or months to get somewhere that now only takes hours or minutes to get to…it is really unimaginable.

 We already use the internet for just about everything, from price comparisons to researching travel destinations, to learning about visa requirements, to reading travel magazines like “Griots Republic” for advice, tips, and suggestions of travel destinations, to booking travel and hotel/Air BnB stays and much more.
-People already use VR to see and experience places they have never been, and you don’t even have to have a virtual reality set up when Google earth exists because it allows you to see in real-time any place in the world you want to see.
+People already use VR for things like virtual city tours to enable them to see and experience places they have never been, and you don’t even have to have a virtual reality set up when Google earth exists because it allows you to see in real-time any place in the world you want to see.
 These types of options will only become more refined, more advanced, and more available to more travelers.

 The rise of Artificial Intelligence is on the near horizon as well.
 While seemingly a futuristic concept, AI is very much a part of our daily lives already.
 For example, anytime you use a booking website to browse potential travel destinations and travel options, look at google maps, or ask Siri a question, it is AI that is responding to and assisting you.
 AI is already studying your travel preferences.
 There are programs using the language you communicate in and analyzing what you currently search for in order to make predictions about your future travel decisions so that it can make recommendations based on the preferences that will serve you as a consumer.
 It’s looking to potentially entice you to buy from travel industry service providers who are their clients.
 In the future, AI technology will go into high gear and become the only method by which you can interface when it comes to researching and booking travel.